10 Helpful Products Improve Bathroom Safety for Seniors

 a handheld shower head makes it easier for seniors to shower either sitting or standing

-This easy-to-install handheld shower head makes it easy for seniors to sit or stand while bathing.
+This easy-to-install handheld shower head lets seniors sit or stand while bathing.

 a toilet safety frame helps seniors stay safe and more independent in the bathroom

-A toilet safety frame gives seniors a helpful guide and support when using the toilet.
+A toilet safety frame provides seniors with helpful guidance and support when using the toilet.

 This model is adjustable to accommodate different toilet heights and widths that suit your older adult best.